Colorado Divorce Lawyers

 Divorce, at its most basic, is the legal action taken to end a marriage.
 Unlike in previous decades, divorce does not require a legal justification.
 Thanks to “no-fault” divorce laws, no single person must be “at-fault” for causing the divorce.
 Instead, anyone in a marriage is free to leave that marriage under the umbrella of “irreconcilable differences.”

 The greatest difficulty in any divorce, even between the most cooperative spouses, is the assignment of property and custody.
-High-tension situations can arise out of deciding who gets what, especially when it comes to alimony or child custody.
+High-tension situations can arise out of deciding who gets what, especially when it comes to the following divorce-related issues:

 Do You Have To Go To A Divorce Hearing?